 The CSI agent collects a list of software applications installed, along with their version numbers, and locations on the computer.
 It does not collect the content of any files.
 See a detailed response in the "Privacy notice" section of http://kb.iu.edu/data/azfj.html.

-All data sent from your CSI agent to the CSI server at IU is communicated via an encrypted connection (TLS).
+All data sent from your CSI agent to the CSI server at IU is communicated via an encrypted connection.

-The notice isn't discipline of itself, but creating risks to institutional data or engaging in unlawful file sharing may lead to discipline and personal liability.
+The notice itself isn't discipline, but creating risks to institutional data or engaging in unlawful file sharing may lead to discipline and personal liability.

 Follow the Instructions in the IU Knowledge Base